AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Block access to any protocol, port, HTTP verb that isn't used.
 	- One application per server / PaaS / container / etc.

+**- On Backups:**
+	- They aren't valuable unless you can roll them back efficiently.
+	-

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?